 In this letter, we investigate the corresponding quantum states generated in HHG via the interaction of coherent light with a semiconductor.
 In contrast to the atomic case, for semiconductors, the field operators enter the Hamiltonian in a nonlinear manner according to the band dispersion.
-We construct a particular - but in the context of semiconductor HHG typical - solution describing the intense-semiconductor interaction at the quantum level.
-Hereby, we focus on the lower-order harmonics which are, mechanistically, described to arise within the to so-called intraband currents: upon strong-field interaction, electrons are excited from the valence band to the conduction band(s) and are there driven by the intense laser field.
-Due to the nonlinear band dispersion, this motion leads to the laser-induced intraband current giving rise to pronounced high-order harmonics, typically from 5-th to 11-th with energies of quanta of the emitted radiation below the band gap.
+We construct a particular - but in the context of semiconductor HHG typical - solution describing the intense field-semiconductor interaction at the quantum level.
+Hereby, we focus on the lower-order harmonics with energies of quanta below the band gap of the semiconductor.
+These are, mechanistically, described to arise within the to so-called intraband currents: upon strong-field interaction, electrons are excited from the valence band to the conduction band(s) and are there driven by the intense laser field.
+Due to the nonlinear band dispersion, this motion leads to the laser-induced intraband current giving rise to pronounced high-order harmonics with photon energies below the band gap.
 Higher-harmonics, with energies above the band gap, are mechanistically described to be caused by inter-band contributions due to the nonlinear polarization between driven electrons in the conduction and corresponding holes in the valence band.
 In this work, we focus on the intraband currents, thus (lower) harmonics below the band gap.
 For a review and description of HHG in semiconductors from a classical perspective, e.g., see \cite{Koch}.
 For comparison, we analyze the properties of the generated radiation fields at the classical and quantum level.
 In general, we find non-Gaussian modifications of the radiation field governed by the nonlinear interactions.
-However, it turns out that these modifications have a rather peculiar structure such that expectation values of any function of the position quadrature of the pump field are not altered.
+However, these modifications have a rather peculiar structure such that expectation values of any function of the position quadrature of the pump field are not altered.